 For more information on the difference between webinars and virtual events, check out the Going Hybrid Ebook.

-When You Should Consider AV Production
+5 Scenarios Where You Should Consider AV Production

-There are many benefits to including AV production team in your next virtual event.
+There are many benefits to including an AV production team in your next virtual event.
 Partnering with an AV production service can be a huge lift for resource-strapped teams, it can enrich the speaker experience when onboarding, rehearsing, and broadcasting speakers and their content, and it can provide a smoother, engaging, and better branded experience for your attendees.

 Here are 5 instances where you'd want to seriously consider including AV production resources: